becm/live-tools/README.md

 ## VM runtime support
-The alias/script file `aliases.sh` may be copied into the live system base VM image to supply a shortcut for image creation from within a runing QEMU instance.
+The alias/script file `aliases.sh` may be copied into the live system base VM image to supply a shortcut for image creation from within a running QEMU instance.

 ## GRUB configuration